DialloMamadouO/Solidity-Smart-Contract/README.md

 -Pay Associate-level employees quickly and easily.

 -Distribute profits to different tiers of employees.

 -Distribute company shares for employees in a "deferred equity incentive plan" automatically.

-We will build three seperate samart contracts that we will designate as level one, level two and level three.
+We will build three seperate smart contracts that we will designate as level one, level two and level three.

 -Level One is an AssociateProfitSplitter contract.
 This will accept Ether into the contract and divide the Ether evenly among the associate level employees.
 This will allow the Human Resources department to pay employees quickly and efficiently.

 -Level Two is a TieredProfitSplitter that will distribute different percentages of incoming Ether to employees at different tiers/levels.
 For example, the CEO gets paid 60%, CTO 25%, and Bob gets 15%.

 -Level Three is a DeferredEquityPlan that models traditional company stock plans.
 This contract will automatically manage 1000 shares with an annual distribution of 250 over 4 years for a single employee.